- PhD, International Education, New York University, Steinhardt School of Education

 - Languages Spoken

-- Dr. Elizabeth Anderson Worden joined American University as an assistant professor in the fall of 2007 after earning her PhD in International Education from New York University.
-Her primary research examines how governments foster identities and belonging through formal education during social and political transition.
+- Dr. Elizabeth Anderson Worden is a comparative and international education scholar who examines how governments foster identities and belonging through education during social and political transition.
+Her current project focuses on teacher agency, citizenship education, and the legacy of educational reform in post-conflict Northern Ireland.
+Her work questions the actual power that schooling has in changing deep-rooted values and beliefs.
+This research has been funded by a Fulbright Scholar Fellowship and a four appointment as a visiting professor to the School of Education and UNESCO Centre at Ulster University.
 Dr. Worden’s book National Identity and Education Reform: Contested Classrooms (Routledge 2014) examines these issues in the context of Post-Soviet Moldova.
-Her current project examines teachers, social memory, and citizenship education in post-conflict Northern Ireland.
-As a Fulbright Scholar, she spent 5 months conducting field work there in 2014-2015.
-Dr. Worden has recently been appointed as a visiting professor to Ulster University in Coleraine, Northern Ireland where she will be in residence for a month per year until 2019.
-She has published articles in numerous journals including Compare: A Journal of Comparative Education, Journal of European Education, and Comparative Education Review.
+Her work has appeared in Comparative Education, Journal of European Education, Globalisation, Societies, and Education, and Comparative Education Review.
+She is also a visiting professor at Ulster University in Coleraine, Northern Ireland.
 Dr. Worden’s larger research interests include history teaching, history textbooks, memory, citizenship education, education and transitional justice, nationalism and national identity, and international exchange.
 Some of courses she teaches at AU include Comparative and International Education, International Education Exchange: Policies and Practices, and Education and Transitional Justice.
 Dr. Worden is a returned Peace Corps Volunteer (Moldova 1997-1999) and she enjoys having fellow RPCVs in her classes.

 Ulster University, Northern Ireland, UK